ItsDoctorLeaf/plugin-rpCharacters/README.md

 This is a plugin for minecraft java edition [1.20] and allows you to create roleplay characters for your server Upon startup, you are provided with a config that lets you set things such as the starting position of the player (preferably a void box) aswell as the position for the main hub.
 You can also set whether the spawn particles appear and whether the character creator is active upon startup.<br>
 You can set your players nickname, which can be limited by a "banned phrases" text file in the config area.
 Each line is a new banned phrases, it is NOT case sensitive but DOES recognise spaces and special characters.<br>
-You can set a players gender based off of 5 selectable options, MALE, FEMALE, NONBINARY, GENDERFLUID and GENDERNEUTRAL.
+You can set a players gender based off of 5 selectable options:<br> MALE, FEMALE, NONBINARY, GENDERFLUID and GENDERNEUTRAL.
 <br><br>
 ## Commands
 ### /new-characer